OracleCPS/ATPworkshop/READMe.md

 This lab will teach you how to make an integration with Oracle’s ATP database, using the Oracle Integration Cloud, OIC.
 The integration will allow a web page to query information in the ATP database and write new information to a table.

+## Use case

+A prospective customer is entering his or her information on the company website (VBCS app), then the website returns to the customer their assigned market and client status.
+Lastly, the integration takes the customer’s information and the sales rep’s info and puts that in a separate table in the database as a way of managing which sales reps are assigned to which customers.

 ## Prequisites
 	1. OIC instance
 	2. ATP instance